 Most people with partial or complete rupture of the anterior cruciate ligament (ACL) develop post traumatic OA (PTOA) within 10 to 20 years after their injury.
 Unfortunately, current ACL injury treatment options (both surgical and non-surgical) are successful in the short-term but do little or nothing to reduce the risk of developing PTOA later.

 All three of the current OA COE are demonstration projects that build on knowledge gained from earlier foundation-funded ACL and PTOA research.

-- Virginia Byers Kraus and her team are working to identify which biomarkers are most critical for predicting risk of OA after injury and to confirm the earliest and best timepoints to start treatments.
+The goal of this project is to evaluate which biochemical markers are connected to inflammation and cartilage breakdown following ACL rupture.
+The team is working to identify which biomarkers are most critical for predicting risk of OA after injury and to confirm the earliest and best timepoints to start treatments.

 “With heart attacks, we treat immediately for best results,” explained Dr. Kraus.
 “We’re hoping to show that the same is true for joint injuries.
 What is important is the time from the injury to medical intervention.
 We must treat early to prevent further damage.
 What we currently see is that about half of the patients who have surgery for an ACL tear eventually develop more serious disease.”

 By identifying biomarkers that appear early following an injury and by using more sensitive MRI imaging techniques, researchers hope to identify the individuals at highest risk for more serious joint disease and to determine the “window of opportunity” for providing treatment to prevent subsequent OA.
 Earlier interventions might include new drugs designed to halt the disease process and other anti-inflammatory drugs, thus reducing the need for joint replacements later and improving the quality of life.